-Applications from consortia are acceptable, as long as you have a lead applicant who is solely accountable to the Commonwealth for the delivery of grant activities and is an eligible entity as per the list above4.
-Eligible organisations can form a consortium with ineligible organisations.
-The eligible organisation must apply.
-Applications received from ineligible organisations will not be accepted.
+Applications from consortia are acceptable, as long as you have a lead applicant who is solely accountable to the Commonwealth for the delivery of grant activities and is an eligible entity as per the list above1.
+Eligible organisations can form a consortia with ineligible organisations.